What is "Boutique" Dog Boarding? Why It Matters.

 • Do they prefer a mid-day nap instead of group play?
 Done.

 • Are they used to a specific feeding ritual?
-We can replicate it.
+A good sitter can work with it.

 Because sitters aren't managing a massive pack, they can adapt the day to fit your dog's natural rhythm.
-This preserves their sense of normalcy and prevents the "boarding hangover" (exhaustion and stress) that often follows a stay at a traditional kennel.
+This preserves their sense of normalcy and can reduce the "boarding hangover" (post-stay exhaustion) that some dogs experience after time in a busier, higher-volume environment.
 Maintaining a consistent structure is especially important for dogs who are sensitive to change — something covered in more depth in why routine and structured care reduce stress.

 Safety Through Screening and Compatibility